Viral Pneumonia Clinical Presentation

 In immunocompromised patients, recognition of the clinical picture of viral pneumonia, risk factors, and new changes in clinical parameters is important.
 All of these findings can indicate the need for further imaging or other diagnostic procedures to make an etiologic diagnosis and to start early treatment.

-The typical infection with influenza virus consists of a sudden onset of fever, chills, myalgia, arthralgia, cough, sore throat, and rhinorrhea.
+The typical infection with influenza virus presents with sudden onset of fever, chills, myalgia, arthralgia, cough, sore throat, and rhinorrhea.
 The incubation period is 1-2 days, and symptoms normally last 3-5 days.
 These symptoms are common to other respiratory viral infections but are highly suggestive of influenza virus infection when an outbreak is occurring in the community.
 Influenza is usually seen in epidemics and pandemics in late winter and early spring.

 Physical Examination

-The physical examination findings in viral pneumonia are similar to those of pyogenic pneumonia and are nonspecific.
+The physical examination findings in viral pneumonia are similar to those of pyogenic pneumonia and are, therefore, nonspecific.
 Physical examination demonstrates wheezing, crackles, increased fremitus, and bronchial breath sounds over the involved regions of the lungs.

 Some patients have few, if any, physical findings other than mild fever, whereas other patients may have respiratory and/or multiorgan failure.
 Other findings include the following: